-It started when I was 13, when I witnessed a friend’s dog get sucked into the wheel well of a passing car.
-Abhorred, I wrote an essay about the tragedy for my eighth grade English class at Cole Junior High School in Ashland, Kentucky.
-So moved was the teacher that she convinced the Principal to read it over the P.A. to the whole school.
+For me, nothingness began early when I was a mere lad of 13, whereupon I witnessed a stranger’s dog get sucked into the wheel well of a passing car, followed by a spinning clunking that stopped my heart from beating.
+Abhorred, aghast, mortified, not to mention ashamed because in some small way I blamed myself for the poor mutt’s demise, that morning I was inspired to write an essay titled “Spinning, Clunking” for my 8th grade English class at Cole Junior High School in Ashland, Kentucky.
+So moved was the teacher that she persuaded the school Principal to read my little heartfelt essay over the Public Address system to the whole school.
 A (very embarrassed) writer was borne.

-As COO of One Roof Entertainment, I wrote three feature film scripts in collaboration with major motion picture studios, and executive-produced with NAACP award-winning theatrical Ephraim’s Song with Bruce Willis and Cedric the Entertainment, among others.
-Then when visiting Las Vegas one weekend, I was tapped as COO of Vegas Rocks Magazine & Media, where for four years I covered, photographed and wrote about hundreds of the biggest bands in the world, from The Killers to Imagine Dragons (both from Vegas) to Guns N Roses and Motely Crue.
+As COO of One Roof Entertainment in Hollywood (technically at the downtown L.A.
+Center Studios), I wrote three feature film scripts in collaboration with major motion picture studios, and executive-produced the NAACP award-winning theatrical Ephraim’s Song with Bruce Willis and Cedric the Entertainment, among others.
+Then when visiting Las Vegas one weekend, I was tapped as COO of Vegas Rocks Magazine & Media, where for four years I covered, photographed and wrote about hundreds of the biggest bands in the world, from The Killers to Imagine Dragons (both from Vegas) to Guns N Roses, Motley Crue and U-2.

-Ultimately my dear friend, Paul Aratow, co-founder of Chez Panisse and Producer of “Sheena, Queen of the Jungle,” told me to put down the scripts and write books instead.
-So that’s what I did.
-Though I had co-written a popular legal practice book, “Labor & Employment in California,” as a young attorney (it has been in publication and updated annually for 25+ years), it wasn’t until 2014 that I finished my first fiction novel.
-Conflicted, a Trip Splatter Novel, met with critical praise from some of the biggest writers in the thriller genre, including most notably 20 x New York Times thriller bestseller, John Lescroart, whose review is quoted on the cover of the book.
+Ultimately my same dear friend, Paul Aratow, told me to put down the scripts and write books instead.
+“Stevie,” he said, “thousands of books get published every year, but only a few dozen feature films are made.
+Do the math.”
+And though I had co-written a popular legal practice book, “Labor & Employment in California,” as a young attorney (it has been in publication and updated annually for 25+ years), I did the math and focused on writing my first legal thriller.
+By 2014 it was in print with the vanity imprint of legendary lit manager Peter Miller.
+Conflicted, a Trip Splatter Novel, met with critical praise from some of the biggest writers in the thriller genre, including most notably 20x New York Times bestseller John Lescroart, whose review is quoted on the cover of the book.

-In August 2016, I finished two new books.
-The first, “Conquering Your Adversities,” was co‐written with Dr. Kenneth Polke and tells his story: How a kid from Bomb City USA went from the mafia-ridden streets of Collinwood/Cleveland to the NFL… before ultimately becoming a successful doctor.
+In August 2016, I finished my second book, “Conquering Your Adversities,” an inspirational memoir about a hardscrabble kid from the mafia-ridden streets of Collinwood/Cleveland, aka Bomb City USA, to the NFL… before ultimately becoming a successful doctor.
 New York Times bestseller Patrick Snow, the author of three-million-sold Create Your Own Destiny, initially took the book on for marketing and self-publishing, and now it is being presented at the 2019 Cannes Film Festival for consideration by several large producers.

 One month later, I completed the first draft of “The Food Mafia,” written in collaboration with motion-picture veteran Jon Gordon.
-This book is inspired by Jon’s Clemmy’s Ice Cream saga, his effort to launch a sugar-free ice cream company before being crushed by Big Food and Big Sugar.
-It is under consideration by Ron Meyer, head of Universal Pictures, as a potential major motion picture in the vein of John Grisham’s The Firm meets The Insider.
-That book was followed by my co-write fiction cyberthriller, Flatline: The Day London Died.
+This book is inspired by Jon’s Clemmy’s Ice Cream saga whereby he tried to launch a sugar-free ice cream company before being crushed by Nestle.
+The book went through multiple drafts, including editing by best-selling author Lou Aronica, and is currently under consideration by Ron Meyer, head of Universal Pictures, as a potential major motion picture in the vein of John Grisham’s The Firm meets The Insider.

 Now, with more than a dozen books and novels under my belt, including fiction, non-fiction, and ‘faction,’ some protected under NDAs and others not ready to reveal, I typically select five to six projects at a time to work on, bring them to fruition before moving to the next, new thrilling ride, justice exposed, or story well told.
 Timing, as we know, is everything in the wonderful world of storytelling.
 And then there’s the whole publishing process, of which I’m quite experienced as writer, collaborator, ghost, and attorney.